 10. Create a gender-neutral master bedroom.

-When your ready to list, make sure you contact the Kendle Real Estate Team in New Albany and ask about our 1% listing fee.
+When you’re ready to list, make sure you contact the Kendle Real Estate Team in New Albany and ask about our 1% listing fee.